dcppc/centillion/tests/Readme.md

 * Can we log in via github and reach centillion
 * Can we reach the control panel

-Frontend test run as Yamma Snake (DCPPC member):
+Frontend tests run as Yamma Snake (DCPPC member):

 * Can we log in via github and reach centillion
 * Can we reach the control panel